angelsolaorbaiceta/Mechanics/README.md

 ![](img/hpfme-cover.jpg)

-COMING SOON.
 You can buy the book from [No Starch Press](https://nostarch.com/hardcore-programming-mechanical-engineers) or [Amazon](https://www.amazon.com/Hardcore-Programming-Engineers-Angel-Sola/dp/1718500785).

 ## Setup

 This project has no external dependencies.
-The code is tested using Python versions: 3.6, 3.7, 3.8 and 3.9.
+The code is automatically tested using Python versions: 3.6, 3.7, 3.8 and 3.9; any of these Python versions should work.

 ## Packages